 If you’re in the market for a new air conditioner, efficiency is probably one of the factors on your spec list.
-There’s no doubt about it: A new, energy efficient air conditioner can provide the same amount of comfort at a lower operating cost than the one you’re replacing.
+There’s no doubt about it: A new, energy-efficient air conditioner can provide the same amount of comfort at a lower operating cost than the one you’re replacing.
 That’s good for your wallet and the environment.

 Most homeowners know that an AC’s SEER rating, aka its Seasonal Energy Efficiency Ratio, is an indicator of efficiency.
 The higher the SEER rating, the more efficient the air conditioner, right?
 Well… kind of.

 Did we pique your interest?
-Well, before we tell you all about it (and we will!), let’s go over what SEER ratings are really all about.
+Well, before we tell you all about it (and we will!), let’s go over what SEER ratings are all about.

 SEER is one indicator of an air conditioner’s efficiency.
 Nowadays, the lowest SEER rating for most residential air conditioning systems is 14.
 The highest is 25 for standard split systems (mini splits are even more efficient).
-Like the miles-per-gallon (MPG) figure for your car, these numbers are not guaranteed, static, always-gonna-be-this-efficient ratings.
+Like the miles-per-gallon (MPG) figure for your car, these numbers are not guaranteed, static, always-going to-be-this-efficient ratings.

 Your 40 MPG car isn’t going to achieve 40 MPG if you burn rubber.
 The same is true for your 19 SEER AC if your ductwork is undersized.
 The highest rating only applies when the unit is operating under ideal conditions.